2004 Valiant 42

 - Newly inspected and repacked life raft

 Sometimes people have the dream and life gets in the way and they never do get to go and live their dream.
 You know, they are not building any more Valiant.
 (If you have one, take care of her.)
-If you don’t have one, you should check out this boat.
-This is a real opportunity for you to own a really nice and special Valiant.
-There are serious advantages to this layout as you have better access to the engine and you have space for those folding bikes.
-That is reason enough to buy this special Valiant.
+If you don't have one, you should check out this boat.
+This is a real opportunity for you to own a really nice and special Valiant with an awesome layout.
+There are serious advantages to the side entry layout as you have better access to the engine and generator.
+And with the fuel tank on the centerling and no outboard saddle tanks you have space for those folding bikes.
+That is reason enough to buy this very unique and special Valiant.

 There is a good reason that the Valiant 42 has remained the choice for cruising couples and solo sailors.
 It is because they are so easy to sail single hand, or double hand as a cruising couple.
 The sailing characteristics of a Valiant 42 are perfect a couple as with the cutter rig providing a divided sail plan where everything is of manageable size.
 On deck, everything is designed and planned for safety at sea everything from the hard dodger to the solid stern rails and the winches within easy reach of the helm provides well thought out functionality that translates to comfort and safety.
 On Snowflake all the control lines are in the cockpit for added safety.